 How to Choose Bass Fishing Line

 There are three basic types of fishing line as it relates to bass fishing.
 They include monofilament, fluorocarbon and braided fishing line.
-Each has qualities and properties that make them useful for different situations.
-But each also has potential drawbacks that can impact their effectiveness in certain situations.
+Each have qualities and properties that make them useful for different situations.
+Additionally, each also has potential drawbacks that can impact their effectiveness in certain situations.

 Beyond that understanding line diameter, pound test, stretch and abrasion resistance will help you understand which line to choose and why.